hannesweisbach/channelcoding/README.md

 library.
 The only conformant library as of this writing is libc++.
 For OSX Mountain Lion and later this works out-of-the-box.
 For Linux libc++ has to be installed and used.

+The code is licensed under CRAPL and BSD (see license_crapl.txt and license_bsd.txt).